altostra/altostra-template-static-website/README.md

 ## Uploading Files
 You only need to deploy the project once if you don't make any changes to the architecture design, i.e. you don't change the CDN or Bucket settings.

-Whenever you wish to upload updated website files, run in the project root directory:
+Whenever you wish to upload updated website files, run the `sync` command in the project root directory:
 ```sh
 $ alto sync
 ```